-- Homeschooling is 24/7.
-Kids are curious and they want to learn.
-And they can’t switch off this desire over weekends or at night.
+- Firstly, homeschooling is 24/7 because kids are curious and they want to learn.
+As a result, they can’t switch off this desire over weekends or at night.

-- Everything in your life becomes about learning; from going to the shop to making beds.
+- And everything in your life becomes about learning; from going to the shop to making beds.

-- You need heaps and heaps of patience.
-Spending so much time with your kids can be difficult.
+- You need heaps and heaps of patience because spending so much time with your kids can be difficult.

 - You don’t need a homeschool room.
 As long as you have a table, you can homeschool.

 - You don’t need loads and loads of books, stationery and equipment.
-Let kids use their imagination.
-Or use things around the house.
+Just let kids use their imagination.
+Or use things around the house, for example.
 And there’s your local library too.

 - You don’t need a strict routine.
-You have time on your side so see what works for you and your kids.
+As you’ll see, you have time on your side so see what works for you and your kids.

-- You are going to have homeschooling block from time to time.
+- Sometimes you’re going to have homeschooling block.
 But remember that you have Pinterest!
 You can also use unit studies, which are a great way to get inspiration.
 And don’t forget my unit studies planner in my free homeschool resources library.

 - It’s OK to use technology.
 Technology can save you a lot of money and planning.
-And using computers and tablets is an important skill for your kids to learn.
+And more importantly using computers and tablets is a useful skill for your kids to learn.

 - Don’t get stressed out if your kids can’t do something or really struggle.
 It’s not your teaching.
 I can guarantee you that!
 Give them time and support.
 This is what makes homeschooling great!